What is Stress?

 What are the Consequences of Stress?

 Stress influences our aptitude to do our jobs efficiently, and it impacts the way we work with other people.
-This can have a major effect on our careers, and well as on our general well-being and relationships.
+This can have a major effect on our careers, as well as on our general well-being and relationships.

 How to manage Stress?